Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Foetid

 by Michael Kuo

 The major species among the foetid russulas are fairly easily distinguished without a microscope on the basis of close observation, taste, and odor.
-However, in a few instances a microscope is probably needed to be sure of identification.
+However, in some instances a microscope is probably needed to be sure of identification.
 As is usually the case in mushroom identification, you will fare much better if you have collected fresh specimens representing several stages of development.

 Russula fragrantissima